andresmao85/weatherApp-client/README.md

 1. Select a location from the dropdown or choose "Your location" (desktop only) to fetch weather data for your current location.
 2. The app will display the current weather conditions, hourly forecasts, and daily forecasts for the selected location.
-3. Interact with the 3D cube animation by hovering over or clicking on it.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).